 Lymph and Gut connection

-We have so many lymph nodes in the gut which plays an important role in the lymphatic system, it’s also where 80% of the immune system lies which is why working on your sleep and digestion is so important because it will have in effect on everything else.
+We have so many lymph nodes in the gut which plays an important role in the lymphatic system, it’s also where 80% of the immune system lies which is why working on your sleep and digestion is so important because it will have an effect on everything else.
 Poor digestion can take a major toll on your lymph, so indigestion or undigested proteins from food due to low stomach acid and digestive deficiency can actually slow down and congest your lymphatic system on that root cause level.
-All foods contains protein which tend to get us in trouble with food allergies such as gluten, or casein found in milk & cheese.
-When proteins aren’t completely broken down if they are to large to be absorbed into the bloodstream they are actually taken up by the lymphatic system instead.
+All foods contain protein which tends to get us in trouble with food allergies such as gluten, or casein found in milk & cheese.
+When proteins aren’t completely broken down if they are too large to be absorbed into the bloodstream they are actually taken up by the lymphatic system instead.
 This can overwhelm and congest your lymphatic system as a whole.
-Likewise if your intestines become irritated or inflamed by undigested food, toxins in food or food allergens then the lymphatic tissue that is all around the gut can specifically become congested.
+Likewise, if your intestines become irritated or inflamed by undigested food, toxins in food or food allergens then the lymphatic tissue that is all around the gut can specifically become congested.

 Our own digestive juices, enzymes and bile are responsible for breaking down fats, proteins and food.
-If you suffer from bloating, gas and indigestion you could definitely benefit from some form of digestive aid such as supplements to help support and promote your own natural digestive juices which will in turn support the breakdown of proteins, fats but those same enzymes are ALSO utilised to clear toxic waste buildup in both the lymph and blood!
+If you suffer from bloating, gas and indigestion you could definitely benefit from some form of digestive aid such as supplements to help support and promote your own natural digestive juices which will, in turn, support the breakdown of proteins, fats but those same enzymes are ALSO utilised to clear toxic waste buildup in both the lymph and blood!

-Interesting fact: We know that stress is inflammatory but what alot of people don’t know is that tight muscles/fascia, stress and inflammation can all impede lymph flow.
+Interesting fact: We know that stress is inflammatory but what a lot of people don’t know is that tight muscles/fascia, stress and inflammation can all impede lymph flow.

 Foods that support lymphatic drainage!